 Editor’s Note: Meet Kerry Pittenger, the eyes behind the lens at Pickleball Portal.
 He transforms ordinary pickleball scenes into extraordinary visual narratives.

-As we recently discussed on our recent blog post: Pickleball Noise Problems, the noise from pickleball games is starting to annoy some residents living near pickleball courts, some have even gotten to the point of bringing lawsuits against local government to resolve the noise issue!
+Are you looking for quiet pickleball paddles that are “Approved” for Green Zones?
+As we recently discussed in our recent blog post: “Pickleball Noise Problems,” the noise from pickleball is starting to annoy some residents living near pickleball courts, some have even gotten to the point of bringing lawsuits against some local city governments to resolve the noise issues!

 From our research, it appears that as of date, there is no official approval noise rating given out by any pickleball governing body (USAPA or IPF).

 As mentioned in our longer blog post, it appears the original idea of approved paddles came from Sun City Grand Pickleball Courts, located in the City of Surprise, AZ.
-Sun City came up with a list of quiet “Approved” Green Zone paddles and a list of “Red Zone” Pickleball Paddles that are considered too noisy and cannot be used at their facilities.
+Sun City came up with a list of quiet “Approved” Green Zone paddles and a list of “Red Zone” Pickleball Paddles that are not quiet enough to be used at their facilities.

-Secondly the list includes paddles from every price range, material (wood paddles, composite and graphite paddles), edgeless paddles and those with edge guards.
+Secondly, the list includes paddles from every price range, material (wood paddles, composite and graphite paddles), edgeless paddles, and those with edge guards.
 Virtually every paddle shape (wide-body, elongated, etc.) grip size and core material (polymer core, aluminum core, Nomex) are represented on the list.